AlekUp24/AlekUp24/README.md

 ## :rocket: Projects

-To show projects I've been working on
+To show projects I've been working on:
 - [ToDo App](https://github.com/AlekUp24/Flask_My_One_Off_ToDo) - with authentication in Flask (sqlite, Flask, Authentication, signup, login) - app to create your own to do list, mark complete, keep track of deadlines and see which tasks are overdue
 - [Weather App](https://github.com/AlekUp24/Flask_Weather_App) - classic weather app based on API calls
 - [Folder Cleaner](https://github.com/AlekUp24/Complete_Projects/blob/main/FolderCleanerTool.py) - to move files to folders based on file type and last modification dates.
 Creates subfolders to keep everything nice and tide